bradrn/cabal/doc/how-to-run-in-windows.rst

-Haskell, GHC and Cabal in Windows
+How to use Cabal in Windows
 =================================

 The Windows toolchain and environment